ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 == System Components
 We have develop 4 basic components for our application.
-The `ska_llm` component, which contains a library and a command line application, is implemented in python and it is responsible for all document processing and machine learing tasks.
+The `ska_llm` component, which contains a library and a command line application, is implemented in python and it is responsible for all document processing and machine learning tasks.
 The `ska_cli` command line application is implemented in rust and is responsible for various administration tasks and uses the `ska_llm` internally to expose a more friendly command line interface for the machine learning tasks